kallewoof/gguf-eval/README.md

 ## Render Plot

 After running evaluate.py on some tasks, you can plot these.
-The results look something like this:
+The results look something like this (for `--overlay` mode):

 ![Plot example](docs/images/plot-examples.png "Plot example")